CalderaWP/caldera/js-packages/factory/src/components/Grid/README.md

 # Caldera Grid

-## Grid Factory

 ## Grid Components
+These components that are used to create the grid.
+You can use them with an object describing the components you want to have the grid constructed of, beacuse you're like a database or something.
+Or you can use those components like a person would.

 ### Rows
-Outputs many rows.
 A row can be an object describing the row and its columns, or it can be a React component.

 ```js
 const row = {